 Peer Review Process

 Daengku: Journal of Humanities and Social Sciences Innovation operates a double-blind peer-review system, where both authors' and reviewers' identities are concealed throughout the review process.
-This approach minimizes potential bias and ensures that manuscripts are evaluated solely on their intellectual merit and methodological quality.
-All research articles, review papers, and case studies are subject to this peer review process, though editorials and invited commentaries may be reviewed at the discretion of the editorial team.
+This approach minimizes potential bias and ensures manuscripts are evaluated solely on their intellectual merit and methodological quality.
+All research articles, review papers, and case studies are subject to this process, though editorials and invited commentaries may be reviewed at the discretion of the editorial team.

 Submissions must represent the original and independent work of the authors.
-Each new submission is assessed by one or more editors to determine whether it falls within the general remit of Daengku.
-We will reject a manuscript without review if it contains insufficient applied science content; is mainly concerned with developing and advancing methodology and not primarily with the application of those methods; there are substantive issues with the design, methodology, or data quality; it exceeds our word limit or is incorrectly formatted; it is poorly presented and unclear.
+A manuscript will be rejected without review if it contains insufficient applied science content; is mainly concerned with developing methodology rather than applying it; has substantive issues with design, methodology, or data quality; exceeds the word limit or is incorrectly formatted; or is poorly presented and unclear.

 Decline